paycoin-com/blockchain-meta/README.md

 - Real-time crypto to USD exchange rates (obtained via https://www.cryptocompare.com)
 - Real-time crypto to EUR, RUB, AUD, CAD, CHF, CNY, GBP, JPY exchange rates are calculated by converting USD rate to the other currency (via https://exchangeratesapi.io)

-This module uses below mentioned **datastore** module to store exchange rate information above to IPFS node, which is also available for public use.
+This module uses above mentioned **Data Storage** module to store exchange rate information above to IPFS node, which is also available for public use.

 It essentially enables anyone to get latest crypto to fiat exchange rates (with up-to 3 minute ineterval) as well as lookup historical exchange rates.